The shattered lands

 Nonstar

-Deep within this labyrinth, the Lumen cultists gather to enact their profane will upon the divine.
+Deep within this labyrinth, the lumin cultists gather to enact their profane will upon the divine.
 Through dark and unholy rituals, they strip their captives of their sacred domains, reshaping these once-mighty gods into twisted, unrecognizable husks of their former selves.
 The gods become hollowed and alien, bearing no resemblance to what they were when they entered.

 Anrahm of Udora

 The city’s architecture is a juxtaposition of the natural and the imposing.
 Rounded, organic domes crafted from clay-like materials blend seamlessly with the brutalist, monolithic structures characteristic of Iarian design.
-This combination of ethereal elegance and austere strength gives Anrahm it’s famous dominating-otherworldly aesthetic.
+This combination of ethereal elegance and austere strength gives Anrahm its famous dominating,otherworldly aesthetic.

 Iarin

-Iarin is home to the Iari, a species of sentient parasitic energy that relies on hosts to sustain its existence.
+Iarin is home to the iari, a species of sentient parasitic energy that relies on hosts to sustain its existence.
 These beings do not physically inhabit their hosts; rather, they bond symbiotically, intertwining their energy with the host's life essence.
-The most common hosts of the Iari are the Coranth of Anrahm, humanoid inhabitants who willingly undertake the bond, embracing the power and purpose it provides.
+The most common hosts of the iari are the Coranth of Anrahm, humanoid inhabitants who willingly undertake the bond, embracing the power and purpose it provides.

 Bozzetto